the importance of a bill of sale:

 In an effort to curb abusive tax shelters, the Treasury Department and the Internal Revenue Service have issued final regulations under IRS Circular 230 which aim to restore, promote, and maintain the public’s confidence in those individuals and firms who act as tax advisors.
 The IRS Circular 230 limits those who can legally give tax advice and requires practitioners to follow certain procedural rules in giving the advice.

-For legal advice for your small business, contact Klauer & Foster and schedule an appointment.
+For legal advice for your small business, contact Richard L. Klauer and schedule an appointment.

 Amy's baking company may be In VIOLATION of the fair Labor Standard Act